HevenTafese/Penetration-Testing-Walkthrough-Hacksudo-Thor/README.md

 ![Logical network topology diagram](screenshots/network.PNG) *Logical network topology security zones managed by pfSense*

 The WAN interface was assigned `10.0.2.8/24` by DHCP, the LAN interface was set to `10.0.3.1/24`, and the OPT1 (DMZ) interface was set to `10.0.4.1/24`.
-To introduce a deliberate misconfiguration into the lab, port 80 was intentionally left exposed on the pfSense WAN interface — simulating a common real-world admin panel exposure that served as the primary entry point into the internal network.
+To introduce a deliberate misconfiguration into the lab, port 80 was intentionally left exposed on the pfSense WAN interface, simulating a common real-world admin panel exposure that served as the primary entry point into the internal network.

 ---